-The Assessment includes four components: 1) review of previously published community needs assessments and quantitative data from secondary sources, 2) interviews, 3) focus groups, and 4) an online survey.
-Nybeck Analytics reviewed quantitative data analyses by Austin/Travis County Health and Human Services, MIA Consulting, and previously published community needs assessments.
-We incorporated these quantitative findings into the project design, interviews and focus group, and this report as appropriate.
-During the interviews, focus group, and online survey, Nybeck Analytics gathered input from people who represent the broad interests of Travis County and who have special knowledge of or expertise in the community's health issues.
+The assessments included several components, including: a review of previously published community needs assessments and quantitative data from secondary sources, interviews, focus groups, and an online survey.
+The data collection team gathered input from people who represent the broad interests of each county and who have special knowledge of or expertise in the community's health issues.
 The key stakeholders included nonprofit leaders, health department authorities, public school leaders, healthcare providers or leaders, elected officials, researchers, people representing distinct geographic areas, and people representing certain ethnic/racial groups.
-Consultants for Nybeck Analytics conducted nine interviews and focus group, we administered an online survey in early Feb.
-2016 to help prioritize needs previously identified in the Assessment.
-(For a detailed description of methodology, please refer to Appendices.)
+Feedback from these key stakeholders was incorporated into the prioritization process.
+(For a detailed description of methodology, please refer to appendices in the attached reports.)